montessoriskyeview/school/docs/ANALYTICS_TESTING.md

 ### Test Coverage
 - Analytics tests should maintain 100% coverage of critical configuration
+- Conversion tracking tests should cover all user interaction points
 - Regular review of test effectiveness
 - Update tests when configuration changes are approved